metabase/metabase/docs/users-guide/models.md

 _Currently available for PostgreSQL, MySQL, and Redshift_.

-You can enable caching for models so that loading questions based on those models is significantly faster.
-Instead of running the query that creates the model fresh each time, Metabase will periodically run the query and store the results in a table in your data warehouse, so that whenever someone loads the model (or a question based on that model), Metabase will simply fetch the saved results from that table in your data warehouse.
+Metabase can cache the results of your models so that the models load faster.
+Metabase caches models by creating tables in a bespoke schema in your data warehouse, and saves the results of the queries that underlie your models in those tables.
+When people ask questions based on your models, Metabase will substitute those cached results in place of running the model's query.

 ### Enable model caching for a database